saiergong5243/WGAN/README.md

 multiple Convolutional layers to generate more complex images in the real world.

 ## Group Member:
-Jiefu Zhou, Liangcao Ling, Saier Gong, Weichen Li jz3148, ll3337, sg3772, wl2726
-Department of Statistics
++ Department of Statistics

-Columbia University
++ Columbia University

+  + Jiefu Zhou(jz3148): did the GAN on MNIST and SVHN datasets
+  + Liangcao Ling(ll3337): did the GAN on MNIST and SVHN datasets
+  + Saier Gong(sg3772): did the WGAN on MNIST dataset
+  + Weichen Li(wl2726): did the WGAN on SVHN dataset